mr-elliot/Regx-Dev/README.md

 # Regx-Dev #

-This package is made to developers for saving them time while playing in scraping the information.
+This package is made specially for developers or web scraper's for saving the time while scraping the information.

-## Feature's of this project
+# Feature's of this project

 * Find's any format of phone number irrespective of the country.
 * Can find links from the string.